armaf002/tomato__1/Solution Implementation.md

 ## Challenges Faced

-1. **Deployment Issues**: Initially, faced challenges while deploying the application to Azure Web App due to runtime dependencies and configuration issues.
+1. **Communication**: Lack of effective communication among team members led to delays during the development process.

-2. **Communication**: Lack of effective communication among team members led to delays and misunderstandings during the development process.
+2. **Deployment Issues**: Faced challenges while deploying the application to Azure Web App due to runtime dependencies and configuration issues.
+The team had limited experience with Azure deployment, resulting in uncertainty regarding the setup process and troubleshooting steps.

 ## Solutions Implemented